bagnaram/bagnaram.github.io/_posts/2019-10-18-taiwan-japan.md

 # Day 11 - Friends & City

 This final day in Taiwan would be a free day that I can meet with some friends in the area.
 There are 3 friends I planned to see this day, including a local tea shop.
 HO-CHI tea.
 This was my first stop.
 I decided to walk over there for some reason and it took a couple hours but it was great to see parts of Taipei that I was familiar with again.
 I was greeted by my old friends in the shop, the owner and daughter.
 It was so nice, I shared with them my adventures on the bicycle tour, and they shared some tea with me.
 My other friend met me at the tea shop and joined for a little while before taking me around various parts of Taipei.
 He showed me a really neat part of the Songshan airport where you can get right up to the barrier and watch the planes land and take off.
 Really neat!
 There were some propeller planes and some airliners too.
-Later he took me up the volcano mountain to see some of the geothermal activity, including sulphur springs.
+Later he took me up the volcano mountain to see some of the geothermal activity, including sulfur springs.
 It was a bit cloudy at the top, but the views in certain areas was still incredible, especially from Chinese Cultural University.
 Last stop was to visit Datou Park for the sunset.
 This park is right at the confluence of Tamsui and Keelung Rivers.
 My final stop was to meet another friend at Bistro bar to catch up and try many foods.
 We had a good time trying some delicious drinks too.
 She had to go back to Yilan that night, so we shared a cab and said goodbyes.
 I found a new accommodation near the bus station for my early flight the next day.

 <div class="pa-carousel-widget" style="width:960px; height: 512px; display:none;"
   data-link="https://photos.app.goo.gl/1TsD8nZTYWvZ7TC56"